L3oNav/lnav-chat/README.md

-# Chat Application for Session Management
+# Chat Application for LNav Application

-This is an Chat application that allows you to save the session on cookies and manage it with a middleware.
-It provides login functionality using Google Chat.

 ## Table of Contents
 - [Development](#development)